IrisesD/IrisesD.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I served as an Artifact Evaluation Committee member on International Symposium on Code Generation and Optimization (CGO) 2026.
+I will serve as an Artifact Evaluation Committee member on International Symposium on Code Generation and Optimization (CGO) 2026.